BlogSpam-Net/blogspam.js/README.md

    * A simple programming sample, showing how to submit a comment for testing.
    * Other examples are included in the [online code samples area](http://blogspam.net/code/samples/).

 Current Status
 --------------

 The current code is now in production use at http://blogspam.net/ and appears to be working very well.

+There are a few modules here so to be clear:

+* `server.js`
+   * The live, deployed, working code.
+* `blogspam.js` & `server.new.js`
+   * Moving towards a broken-up code-base.
+   * Not functional due to callback-woes.  (e.g. The `15-requiremx.js` plugin returns before the DNS resolution has happened.)

 Steve